evshary/aboutme/index.md

         * [Fixed issues and CI on ROS 2 bridge](https://github.com/eclipse-zenoh/zenoh-plugin-ros2dds)
         * [Integrated Zenoh into ROS 2](https://github.com/ros2/rmw_zenoh)
         * Setup general test environment for the team.
-        * Fixed issues on different ROS 2 packages.
+        * Fixed issues on different ROS 2 packages with rmw_zenoh.
         * Performance benchmark.
+        * Implemented [zenoh-ros-examples](https://github.com/ZettaScaleLabs/zenoh-ros-examples) for pure Zenoh communication with ROS 2.
-    * Implemented recording tool for Zenoh.
+    * Implemented a record and replay tool for Zenoh.
 * Sep.
 2022 - Now, Autoware FTE at ADLINK Technology Inc.
     * Worked with Autoware community, including meeting and development.
     * Integrated Zenoh into Autoware and promoted Zenoh.